ICD-11 code : 6B40;

 Preferred Label : Post traumatic stress disorder;

-ICD-11 definition : Post-traumatic stress disorder (PTSD) is a disorder that may develop following exposure
+ICD-11 definition : Post traumatic stress disorder (PTSD) may develop following exposure to an extremely

-in the form of vivid intrusive memories, flashbacks, or nightmares.
-These are typically
+form of vivid intrusive memories, flashbacks, or nightmares.
+Re-experiencing may occur

 ICD-11 synonym : complex PTSD; PTSD - [post traumatic stress disorder]; Traumatic neurosis;